 We love using solar products whenever possible.
 The technology has advanced and there are incredible, sustainable light sources available.
-The risk associated with open flame and carbon monoxide poisoning is eliminated when using solar powered light sources.
-The sun’s energy is renewable, free and readily available.
+The risk associated with an open flame and carbon monoxide poisoning is eliminated when using solar-powered light sources.
+The sun’s energy is renewable, free, and readily available.

 Solar Powered Camping Lanterns

 There are a variety of solar-powered lanterns available.
 Depending on the particular design you may be able to charge the lantern using a hand crank, auto adapter, a UL listed house adapter or standard batteries in addition to sunlight.

 The more energy options you have available, the greater the chance of having light in any situation.
 Every model is just a little bit different so make sure that you understand what you are getting.
 Compare these solar-powered lanterns:

 - Hybrid Light sells the Atlas Rechargeable Solar LED Lantern.
 It produces a 25-400 lumen light for up to 100 hours on one charge.

 - TANSOREN makes a Rechargeable Weatherproof Emergency Solar Lantern which will produce 60 lumens for up to 8 hours on one charge or 3 AA rechargeable batteries.

 We have a couple of inexpensive solar lanterns and one higher quality lantern.
 They have survived the abuse of family camping along with enthusiastic (and unintentionally highly destructive) small grandchildren and were well worth the investment.